mhweiner/lambdaconf/README.md

 ## How to publish

 Create a release off of `master`.
 Be sure to use proper semver.
-We favor `-rc[x]` for pre-releases.
+Use `-rc[x]` for pre-releases.
 Also make sure to check 'pre-release' in GitHub page if you are publishing a pre-release.